mabesi/ts-blockchain/README.md

 ## Features

-These are the key features of Protochain:
+These are the key features of TS Blockchain:

 - **Blockchain Logic**: Implements a linked list of blocks with cryptographic hashes.
 - **Proof of Work**: Includes a mining mechanism with adjustable difficulty.